 Have you ever tried online dating?
 If you have, then you will know how confusing it is.
 You talk on the phone for the first time and try to get to know each other to see if it is worth your time to meet.
-Once you meet both sides have to want to meet again.
-I don’t know what the stats are but I usually talk on the phone with 1 out of 30 people I chat online with and actually want to date 1 out of 10 people I speak to.
+Once you meet, both sides have to want to meet again.
+I don’t know what the stats are, but I usually talk on the phone with 1 out of 30 people I chat online with and then actually want to date 1 out of 10 people I speak to.
 I then want a second date with 1 out of 10.
 The problem is that you need to talk to so many people just to find the person you want to date more than once.

 And it gets so confusing!
-At the beginning of the conversation, you don’t know he/she is a keeper so you need to listen to everything.
+At the beginning of the conversation, you don’t know if he/she is a keeper so you need to listen to everything.
 When you go on to the date, you don’t remember what you spoke about on the phone and you can’t ask again.

-To further complicate matters, sometimes you have 4 or 5 people in the screening process at once.
+To further complicate matters, sometimes you have 4 or 5 people in the screening process at once :).

-So, to solve this problem, I created this form that I fill out during the first conversation.
+So, to solve this problem, I created this form that I filled out during the first conversation.
 If I do decide to date the person, I read it over before the date.
 I included the basic questions that I usually ask on a first call, but if you ask different questions, then feel free to make changes to the Word version.
 I also added a section to write about red flags.
 This makes you actually give some thought to whether or not there were any red flags and it can save you a lot of trouble and heartache down the road.
 I also ask why the previous relationship ended, I try to understand how the person treated their ex before and after the breakup.
 This gives me an idea of how they might treat me someday and it says a lot about a person in my opinion.
 To me, this is a red flag but there are many other red flags and things to look out for but they will differ from person to person.
 You will include things that are red flags for you.

-I got divorced about 18 months ago after which I went on a series of dates.
-I call them dates but they were more like job interviews.
+I got divorced about 18 months ago, after which I went on a series of dates.
+I call them dates, but they were more like job interviews.
 I’m 48 years old although I am in total denial and that just looks like a typo to me.
 I don’t feel 48 and I think I don’t look 48 but that might just be my personal opinion.